Atemosta/atemosta.github.io/_posts/projects/littlewood-pokemon-league.md

     thumb:  typewriter-thumb.jpg
     homepage: homepage_typewriter.jpg
 categories:
+    - virtual-reality
+tags:
-    - design
+    - Virtual Reality
-comments: true
-show_meta: false
+show_meta: true
 ---
 If you want to use Disqus-Comments with *Feeling Responsive*, just open `config.yml` and add your `disqus_shortname`.
 [More on how to use Disqus ›](https://disqus.com/websites/)
 <!--more-->